arob5/arob5.github.io/_posts/2024-05-19-Gaussian-Measures-multivariate.md

 more abstract settings.

 ### Alternative Definition
-As mentioned above, definitions of the covariance operator very slightly in the literature.
+As mentioned above, definitions of the covariance operator vary slightly in the literature.
 One basic modification commonly seen is to assume that $\mu$ is centered (zero mean) and thus define the covariance operator as
 $$